Yanger980813/Gps2graph/README.md

 1.raw data link for test [scrg](https://cse.hkust.edu.hk/scrg/)

-2.inputs: raw trajectory data; outputs: adjacency matrix, feature matrix, io matrix
+2.inputs: raw trajectory data; outputs: adjacency matrix, feature matrix, io matrix, distance matrix

 3.io matrix: traffic flow and average travel time from one node to another over a period of time(default is 3 hours, you can set it yourself)

-4.the time period for calculating average traffic speed is 5 minutes

-5.provide speed calculation function
+4.provide speed calculation function

 ***